jimdavies72/python-tutorial/README.md

   introduction to the python list data-structure.
 - list_to_json_output.py

-  program that accepts 2 lists: list a represents column header from a spreadsheet, list b represents the data that fits the columns in list a. the program takes these lists and converts them to JSON objects and outputs them to a file.
+  program that accepts 2 lists: list a represents column header from a spreadsheet, list b represents the data that fits the columns in list a. the program takes these lists and converts them to a JSON object and outputs it to a file.
 - loops.py

   introduction to while and for loops